 “Let’s go to the beach before the party,” I suggest.
 My tan-less friends are aghast.

 “We don’t do beach,” Nicky explains.
 “It’s where you get cancer.”

 “I gotta go to Boston tomorrow.
 It’s so far north, I don’t think the sun even comes up this time of year.”

 “We don’t go out during the day due to the LA smog,” is the next excuse.
 They only go out at night.
-Their rule is if you can’t see it, it doesn’t exist.
+Their rule is if you cannot see it, it does not exist.

 “Com’n.
 You like riding in the Wreck.
 I just wanna feel warm for one last day.”

 They give in.
-We pack up the drums and go to find the other Bags.
-Craig and Rob in downtown LA and Pat on the eastside.
+We pack up the drums and go find the other Bags, Craig and Rob in downtown LA and Pat on the eastside.
 Pat is extremely tall with jet black hair.
 She reminds me of Elvira, Mistress of the Dark.
 Craig is older and a graduate of Cal Arts in Valencia.
 I can tell he is totally taken with me.
-I’ve already broken the same age rule but can invoke it if need be.
-He’s nice but a bit solicitous.
-Since he’s Jewish, I can’t refer him to St Viktor’s.
+I already broke the same age rule but can invoke it if need be.
+He is nice but a bit solicitous.
+Since he is Jewish, I cannot refer him to St Viktor’s.
 Rob is my age, tall and quiet, a perfect rhythm guitarist.
 No one but me is excited about hitting the beach.